 When the three books are sold as a boxed set, it's a great bargain for the price.

 4.5 out of 5 stars.

-Below are previews I found on Google Books for The Book of a Hundred Hands, Heads, Features and Faces and Bridgman's Life Drawing.
+Below are previews I found on Google Books for The Book of a Hundred Hands.
+I can't find the previews to other books.
 If you like the books, you can get them from the Amazon links I've put at the bottom — it goes to the boxed set.

 Visit Amazon to check out more reviews.